-\myparagraph{Experiment Description} All the experiments make use of the testing part of the VGGFace2 dataset, which contains 500 separate users.
-Before we evaluate the attack's effectiveness, we first setup the system as follows.
-First, we randomly choose 100 users to compute the classifiers thresholds, which we set at equal error rate (EER).
-For each of the other 400 users, we use 10 samples for training, the remaining user samples for testing and we randomly sample one thousand samples from other users to create the negative set (>100,000 authentication attempts are used to find the EER threshold).
+All the experiments make use of the testing part of the VGGFace2 dataset, which contains 500 separate users.
+Before we evaluate the attack's effectiveness, we first set up the system as follows.
+First, we randomly choose 100 users to compute the classifiers' thresholds.
+For each user we use 10 samples for training and test against all the remaining user samples and a randomly selected sample of different users ($>$100,000 authentication attempts are used to find the EER threshold).
 The results are reported in Table~\ref{tab:eer}.
 Afterwards, we split the 400 remaining users into two equally sized groups and we treat the two groups as adversaries and victims separately.
 We randomly choose 1,000 attacker-victim pairs for the evaluation.
 These chosen pairs are the same across each model considered.